About

 2019 - 2021.
 Alberta University of the Arts

 Research-led studio degree focused on contemporary craft, material inquiry, and interdisciplinary practice.
 MFA thesis Personal Geographies examined migration, memory, and diasporic identity through textile installation, integrating weaving, embroidery, digital printing, and 3D fabrication.
 Developed advanced skills in studio research, critical theory, and exhibition design.
 Awarded the Alberta Graduate Excellence Scholarship in support of thesis production.
-Gained experience in academic research through a SSHRC Insight Grant–funded project and teaching support roles across fibre and art history courses.
+Gained experience in academic research through working with an SSHRC Insight Grant–funded project team and teaching support roles across fibre and art history courses.

 2015 - 2019.
 OCAD University